 Did you, or a veteran or family member you know, incur excessive educational loans for study at a for-profit institution?
-If so, you may be eligible to apply for up to $5,000 in loan relief from the Veterans’ Student Loan Relief Fund.
+We can help.

 About the Fund

-The Veterans’ Student Loan Relief Fund provides grants of up to $5,000 to qualified active-duty military, veterans and family members, who have accumulated excessive amounts of student loan debt and feel they have been defrauded or misled by the for-profit college or career/trade school they attended.
-To get started on your application, please click here.
+The Veterans’ Student Loan Relief Fund provides free help and assistance to qualified active-duty military, veterans and family members who feel they have been defrauded or misled by the for-profit college or career/trade school they attended.
+To get started and get help, please click here.

 Have you had a bad experience with a for-profit college?
 Tell us about it.